freedomjs/tutorial/content/04dorabelladesign.md

 exchange messages with them is through proprietary services.
-This will not be changed in one fell swoop, and so instead our goal will be to write an application that can at least be used with *any* social network service, so users can at least switch more freely.
-And the encryption will also occur entirely on the client side, reducing the social network to a relatively uninformed message passing channel.
+This will not be changed in one fell swoop, and so instead our goal will be to write an application that can at least be used with *any* social network service, so users can choose between them more freely.
+And the encryption will also occur entirely on the client side, reducing the social network to a relatively uninformed and untrusted message passing channel.

 As we learned in [the previous section](../03howfreedomworks), freedom.js works by executing concurrent JavaScript threads in web workers that communicate via